-Join Adam Wilbert for an in-depth discussion in this video Populating pre-printed documents, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Populating pre-printed documents, part of Access 2007: Forms and Reports.

 We have been hearing about the so-called paperless office for quite some time now.…But that promise is yet to become a reality.
 There's just no getting away from…having to fill in paper documents sometimes.…Luckily, with a little planning and help from Access, we can streamline some of…the process when it comes time to filling in preprinted paper documents and…forms with information from our database.…For this exercise, we'll look at populating information about our employees into…a preformatted government employment form, such as this Form I-9.…The first thing that we need is an image of our preprinted document.…